 Title IX Trainings

 Title IX requires annual school staff training.
 To support that requirement, the PED offers employee training at this link.
 The agency has also put together a training to help administrators and Title IX coordinators know their Title IX responsibilities and how to fulfill them.
 The administrator training is available at this link.
-Users will need to log in to Catalog in order to enroll in either training.
+Users will need to log in to Catalog to enroll in either training.
 Login issues or trouble accessing Catalog?
-Contact firstname.lastname@example.org.
+Complete a CANVAS help desk ticket.

 Stop Sexual Assault in Schools (SSAIS.org) provides a practical, one-stop resource for students, families, and school administrators.
 The SSAIS website educates students about their Title IX right to an education free from sexual harassment and violence, identifies resources for survivors, makes the reporting process simple, provides sample complaints, and empowers through its engaging toolkit programs.